Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 However, you can't distribute this project without contacting me first.
 Please see the [LICENSE](LICENSE.md) file for more details.

 ### Libraries
-This project uses the following third-party libraries:
+This project uses third-party libraries.
+See the [license list](licenses.md) for more details about libraries' licenses.
-- DOMPurify: Licensed under the Apache License Version 2.0 or the Mozilla Public License Version 2.0.
-See the [DOMPurify Licence](js/libs/purify_license.txt) for details.
-- Turndown: Licensed under the MIT License.
-See the [Turndown Licence](js/libs/turndown_license.txt) for details.

 <br>